Blog Archive Hero

 • hand expressing small amounts of milk to relieve pressure and discomfort

-• taking a hot shower and allow her breasts to leak to relieve some pressure and discomfort
+• taking a hot shower and allowing her breasts to leak to relieve some pressure and discomfort

 • placing cold compresses in her bra to relieve pain and swelling